bobbycomet/Appify/README.md

 ![Appify Screenshot](https://github.com/bobbycomet/Appify/blob/main/Extensionsview.png)

-**I have a version 1.0.6, but the reason I am not releasing it yet is due to the Wayland and X11 hotfix.
-While it works, it does have a delay because of the logic checks your environment for Wayland and falls back to X11.
-The current version supports Wayland, but not strictly Wayland or strictly X11, which version 1.0.6 does.
-It might be put into the beta builds on my Patreon for anyone who wants it, but for now, version 1.0.5 is the safest option, at least until X11 is replaced.
-Socials are at the bottom of this page.**

 **VERSION 1.0.5 UPDATES: Presets now show in the extensions window, and fixed a minor bug that was not updating the config folder in the .pwa_manager folder.
 If you have issues with the config file not updating, you must delete the profile and reinstall the PWA you made.**